Configuring Log Alarm Rules

 Configure a condition that will trigger the alarm.

-- Click + to add a conditional expression (or).
-A maximum of 20 conditional expressions can be added.
+Click + to add a condition expression with an OR relationship.
+A maximum of 20 condition expressions can be added.

 Advanced Settings